 If it is freezing outside when you are shooting, and then you bring your camera into a warm atmosphere, you risk condensation on the inside of your camera, as well as on your lens.
 For you to protect your camera, leave it inside the camera bag after shooting in extreme temperatures.
 When you enter an environment which is the opposite temperature, you avoid any potential damage the drastic environment change could cause.

-Tip: To avoid damage to your lenses or memory cards, change them in a place which is safe from sand or water damage.
+To avoid damage to your lenses or memory cards, change them in a location that is safe from sand or water damage.